fusioncharts/dev_centre_docs/chart-guide/standard-charts/spline-charts.md

 * Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

-For a detailed list of attributes you can check the API reference page of a spline chart.
+For a detailed list of attributes, you can check the API reference page of a spline chart.

 A simple single-series spline 2D chart looks like this: